Aktionsgruppe Banat: Documentary movie

-In 2010, the premiere of the documentary "An den Rand geschrieben - German writers, originating from Romania, in the spotlight of the Security", conducted by Helmuth Frauendorfer and Michael Baum, took place in Berlin.
-The film addresses the topic of the security investigation of the German writers from Banat and the evolution, in the context of the German- literature in western Romania of the 70th and 80th, with the emphasis on their courage to rebelling and the experiences of the Banat Action Group founders under the Communist regime.
+In 2010, the premiere of the documentary "An den Rand geschrieben – German writers, originating from Romania, in the spotlight of the Securitate", conducted by Helmuth Frauendorfer and Michael Baum, took place in Berlin.
+The film addresses the topic of the security investigation of the German writers from Banat and the evolution, in the context of the German literature in western Romania of the 70th and 80th, with the emphasis on their courage to rebelling and the experiences of the Banat Action Group founders under the Communist regime.